 Patients, colleagues and students share their gratitude for Dr. Flom's kindness and dedication.

-Patient Joel Mariotti said it best in a Summer 2019 BuckEYE Alumni Magazine article about the low vision clinic.
+Patient Joel Mariotti said it best in a Summer 2019 BuckEYE Alumni Magazine article about the care he received a the low vision clinic.
 "I was ecstatic.
 The whole (Ohio State Optometry) experience changed my life, and it’s all because of Dr. Flom.
 Besides my marriage and the birth of my children, this was the most important occurrence of my life.”